 A: Wellsboro Junction, Darling Run, Tiadaghton, Blackwell, Rattlesnake Rock, Hilborn Comfort Station, Black Walnut Bottom, Cammal Comfort Station, Dry Run, Bonnell Flats, Whitetail, and Jersey Shore have public bathrooms.

 Q: Are there places to stay?

 A: Yes.
 Blackwell, Cedar Run, Slate Run, and Waterville are the main villages with lodging.
 There are also Bed & Breakfast and Cabin Rentals available too.
 Please check our area accommodations and links page for some options.
-Pine Creek Valley.com has a larger listing of places to stay along the southern half of the bike trail, south of Slate Run.
+Pine Creek Valley.com has a larger listing of places to stay along the southern half of the bike trail.

 Q: What kind of bikes do you rent?

 A: We rent Trek Navigators, Raleigh Cruisers, and Trek Mountain Bikes.
 Most of our bikes are a hybrid-style, combining easy shifting gears with upright handlebars and a comfy seat.
-We have all different sizes of bikes (including small kids bikes).
-All kids bikes use hand-brakes.
-We also rent pull-behind carriages and trail-a-bike attachments for small children.
+We have all different sizes of bikes, including kids bikes.
+We also rent pull-behind carriages and trail-a-bikes.

 THE PINE CREEK RAIL TRAIL